karimra/gnmic/docs/cmd/prompt.md

 #### dir
 A path to a directory which `gnmic` would recursively traverse in search for the additional YANG files which may be required by YANG files specified with `--file` to build the YANG tree.

+Can also point to a single YANG file instead of a directory.

 Multiple `--dir` flags can be supplied.

 #### exclude